 Belly fat also known as abdominal fat or visceral fat is a major risk and can be leading you to a host of metabolic disorders such as Type-2 diabetes, high blood pressure, cardiovascular diseases, and other conditions (1), (2).

 Therefore losing it is the main target these days and the basics for most weight management programs.

 However, if you believe that crunches, sit-ups, or sweating in the gym can help you achieve that in mere a few days, then you need to think again.

 The mechanism leading to the accumulation of belly fat is not as simple as it seems, therefore the solution is also not that quick either.
 However, is that achievable?
 Yes!
 It is.
 As you understand the reason and work towards reversing the mechanism, it is very much possible.

 Read on to know more about belly fat and ways to deal with this problem.

 How to Get Rid of Belly Fat?

 The good news is “You can get rid of belly fat if you try hard!”
-In fact with reduced total calorie intake and exercise you can not only lose weight but also the stubborn belly fat.
+In fact, with reduced total calorie intake and exercise you can not only lose weight but also stubborn belly fat.

 1. Stress Management